Puy-de-Dome tourism & sightseeing

 Visit Puy-de-Dome (Auvergne, France)

-Puy-de-Dome is found just west of Clermont-Ferrand, in the Orcines commune and in the department of the same name - Puy-de-Dome.
-An extraordinary site, Puy-de-Dome is a volcano that has recently been listed as one of just six 'Grand Sites of France'.
-It is towards the north of the Chaine-des-Puys chain of volcanoes in the Parc des Volcans
+Puy-de-Dome is found just west of Clermont-Ferrand, in the Orcines commune and in the department of the same name, and towards the north of the Chaine-des-Puys chain of volcanoes in the Parc des Volcans.

 The Puy-de-Dome rises to 1464 metres above sea level, significantly higher than the other peaks in the immediate area, and therefore has views in all directions across mountains and volcanoes for as far as the eye can see.

-Close to the top of the hill is an unexpected site, the remains of a Roman Temple called the 'Temple of Mercury'.
+Whichever way you reach the top of the Puy-de-Dome, there is then a footpath that follows around the top of the hill so you can enjoy the views in all directions.
+Close to the summit is an unexpected site, the remains of a Roman Temple called the 'Temple of Mercury'.
 They chose a great location for it, but the challenge of getting the temple built must have been substantial!

 Unfortunately there is also now a large observatory and the crumbling ruins of a 19th century building on top of the hill, but these matter less than you would think because your eyes are always turned away from the hill to look at the view, not at the eyesore behind your back!